SEA Games: Singapore wins first track cycling gold

 KUALA LUMPUR: Calvin Sim on Monday (Aug 28) became Singapore’s first-ever Southeast Asian (SEA) Games track cycling champion.

-The 27-year-old Games debutant amassed a score of 140 points to emerge atop a field of 11 competitors in the omnium event.
+The 27-year-old - making his track debut after competing at the 2009 edition in road - amassed a score of 140 points to emerge atop a field of 11 competitors in the omnium event.

 Heading into the fourth and final leg of the single-day endurance race, Sim was in fifth place with 56 points while cycling powerhouse Malaysia had both its riders topping the table with Sofian Nabil Omar M. Bakri’s 112 points and M. Zawawi Azman’s 100.